LJPZebra/OLU/1P_Multicolor_Unit.md

 * Switch on the camera and align the laser into the focal plane of the detection objective by moving the light-sheet forming unit with the z-translation stage unti you see a sharp image of the laser with the camera.
 If you do not see the laser move the galvometer mirror to bring the laser into the field of view.
 * Fine align the laser waist into the center of the field of view using the x-translation stage
 * Now drive the galvometer with a saw tooth pattern via a function generator or the coomputer software to generate the light-sheet.
 Adjust the amplitude of the movement such that the light-sheet covers exactly the field of view.
+* Trouble shooting:
+ -- ** Your image is not sharp homogeneously accross the field of view: The light-sheet might be tilted with respect to the focal plane of the detection objective.
+In this case you can correct this by tilting slighly the entire unit.
+For this unscrew slighly screws that fix the unit via the adapter plate to the microscope translation stage.
+Insert a thin paper partly between the adapter plate and the stage such that the unit gets tiltited in the correct direction once you refix the screws.
+Repeat this procedure until your image is in focus accross the entire field of view.

 ### Example recordings: